bobthecat/ngs_practical/readme.md

 Today we will use an experiment published by Ang et al., Cell 2011; where key transcription factor proteins for pluripotency were studied in mouse embryonic stem cells.
 We will further focus on a single ChIP-seq for Oct4 and its associated control.
 Raw data can be found online on Gene Expression Omnibus (accession number: GSE22934).
 The Oct4 (Pou5f1) gene is a transcription factor (e.g. it controls other genes) important for early development of the embryo and maintenance of pluripotency.

-**[Q] What kind of questions can you answer using this technique?**

-* Gene regulation information.
-Discover gene regulatory networks.
-* DNA motif recognised by Otc4 in mouse embryonic stem cells
-* If compared to other Oct4 experiments one can learn about differential DNA binding profile.

-**[Q] What are you sequencing?**

-* DNA regions bound by the protein of interest
-* Those are small fragments.
-The usual experimental protocol aim at fragments ~150-300bp long.

-**[Q] How do you control for unspecific binding event?**

-There are three types of control commonly used.

-* IgG (nonspecific immunoglobulin G)
-* Input chromatin (sheared DNA)
-* Knockdown of the factor (KO or siRNA)

 ## Practical